Blueprint Travelers

 Beagle Channel Cormorants

-The next stop was the iconic lighthouse (Les Eclaireurs Lighthouse) of the Beagle Channel (misconceived to be the southernmost lighthouse in the world).
+The next stop is the iconic lighthouse (Les Eclaireurs Lighthouse) of the Beagle Channel Ushuaia (often misstated to be the southernmost lighthouse in the world).

-After this stop, the team had set up coffee and hot chocolate for us to enjoy while we went to the last island for a small hike.
-However, the wind had a different idea for us and the water suddenly got incredibly choppy.
-Our captain, who had experience sailing in Cape Horn, masterfully navigated the water and got us to Bridges Island with no issues and very little seasickness.
+After this stop, the team will set up coffee and hot chocolate for you to enjoy while the boat navigates to the final island for a small hike.
+When the weather gets incredibly windy and the water is choppy, the captains on board have the experience of sailing around the most challenging waters in the world and can safely get you to Bridges Island with no issues.

-On Bridges Island, Maria guided us to the peak where we had incredible views of the mountains surrounding us, we could smell the beautiful combination of mountain and sea air, and we could feel the power of the wind in this part of the world.
+On Bridges Island, your guide will lead you to the peak where you will have incredible views of the mountains surrounding you, smell the beautiful combination of mountain and sea air, and feel the power of the wind in this part of the world.

-Finally, we got back on the boat to return to the dock.
-We were extremely happy for the length of our tour, the size of our boat, and the quality of the experience.
-We highly recommend this experience, especially with Patagonia Adventure Explorer.
+Finally, you will get back on the boat to return to the dock.
+Blueprint Travelers highly recommend this experience, especially with Patagonia Adventure Explorer.

 Share This Article